openrocket/openrocket/docs/source/user_guide/advanced_flight_simulation.rst

 ~~~~~~~~~~~~~~~~~~~

 KML is the format used by Google Earth.
 The exported document contains one folder per
-stage, and within each: the airborne flight path drawn at its true altitude, the ground
+stage, and within each: the airborne flight path, the ground track projected onto the
-track projected onto the terrain, and a placemark for every selected waypoint.
-This is the
+terrain, and a placemark for every selected waypoint.
+Each stage gets its own line color,
+taken from the same palette the plot window uses, so a stage keeps its color whether you
-best choice for viewing the flight in 3D.
-See `Viewing the track in Google Earth`_ for how
+look at it in a graph or on a map.
+This is the best choice for viewing the flight in 3D.
-to open it.
+See `Viewing the track in Google Earth`_ for how to open it.

+The altitudes are written either as heights above the terrain or as heights above sea level,
+depending on the `Altitude reference`_ setting.

 Waypoint CSV
 ~~~~~~~~~~~~

-The waypoint CSV lists only the selected points of interest, one per row, in the column layout used by Google My Maps: altitude, latitude, longitude, label, symbol, colour, label colour, and a descriptive name.
+The waypoint CSV lists only the selected points of interest, one per row, in the column layout used by Google My Maps: altitude, latitude, longitude, label, symbol, color, label color, and a descriptive name.
 Unlike KML it does not include the continuous path, which makes it a compact way to plot just the pad, apogee, recovery, and landing points on a map.

 To plot it in Google My Maps: